Our goal is to help build local capacity, both in the NGOs themselves and in the local coaching community.

+NGO leaders in Ethiopia are remarkable in terms of what they have achieved to-date.
 EthicalCoach is committed to supporting these leaders renew and refresh their commitment and mindset for the work ahead, strengthening their capability, networks, capacity and courage.
-This work begins with the Summit and continues through 12 months of individual and team coaching delivered by international and local coaches.
+This will be achieved both through the delivery of the coaching program as well as by making a wide range of resources available to them.

 EthicalCoach is also supporting the ongoing development of local coaching capacity while fostering local understanding of the value of coaching.